Khovanov-Lipshitz-Sarkar homotopy type for links in thickened surfaces

-We define a family of Khovanov-Lipshitz-Sarkar stable homotopy types for the homotopical Khovanov homology of links in thickened surfaces indexed by moduli space systems.
-This family includes the Khovanov-Lipshitz-Sarkar stable homotopy type for the homotopical Khovanov homology of links in higher genus surfaces (see the content of the paper for the definition).
-The question whether different choices of moduli spaces lead to the same stable homotopy type is open.
+\h{\bf Abstract.} We define a Khovanov-Lipshitz-Sarkar stable homotopy type for the homotopical Khovanov homology of links in the thickened torus after the authors introduced that in the case of higher genus surfaces in the previous paper of this one. \vs